QuantEcon/lecture-source-py/source/rst/arma.rst

 In essence, this says that each separable Hilbert space we consider is just a different way of looking at the fundamental space :math:`\ell_2`

-With this in mind, let's specialize in a setting where
+With this in mind, let's specialize to a setting where

 * :math:`\gamma \in \ell_2` is the autocovariance function of a covariance stationary process, and :math:`f` is the spectral density
 * :math:`H = L_2`, where :math:`L_2` is the set of square summable functions on the interval :math:`[-\pi, \pi]`, with inner product :math:`\langle g, h \rangle = \int_{-\pi}^{\pi} g(\omega) h(\omega) d \omega`